laganojunior/lalaheadpats/_posts/2019-09-10-poke-at-fighting-games-with-game-theory.markdown

 | 0.519                              | **Switch 4**    | 0       | 20          | -5    | 20        |  5.189      |
 | Expected damage (given attacker strategy) |      | 5.189   | 5.189       | 5.189 | 44.07     |             |

-The expected damage for each option with assigned non-zero probability for _either_ attacker and defender are the same (5.189).
+The expected damage for each option with assigned non-zero probability for _either_ the attacker or defender are the same (5.189).
 The 2 strategies that have 0 probability assigned have "worse" expected damage for the respective players: Switch 2 has less expected damage than the other attacker options, and a slow move has more expected damage (for the attacker) than any defender option.
 So this is indeed a Nash equilibria as neither player can change their strategy to get a better result.

-In this equilibrium, the defending player just stands there most of the time, ducking sometimes to catch the switch 3, and occasionally uses the jab to stop the switch 3 or 4.
+In this equilibrium, the defending player just stands there most of the time, ducking about a third of the time to catch the switch 3, and occasionally uses the jab to stop the switch 3 or 4.
 The attacking player mostly takes the safe option of doing the mid attack switch 4 hoping the defender is ducking, doing the low attack switch 3 to try to incentivize ducking in the first place, and doing the switch 1 occasionally to disincentivize the defender from jabbing.

-From actual play, this is indeed what happens when I play with real people that are somewhat new to the Josie matchup.
-That is, at least after they figure out they should stop trying to attack me in switch stance haphazardly after a few counter hit comos.
+From actual play, this is indeed what happens when I play with real people that are new to the Josie matchup.
+That is, at least after they figure out they should stop trying to attack me in switch stance haphazardly after a few counter hit combos.
-But from the outside observer, I'm sure it looks pretty silly that I'm just futilely doing a attack into their guard for no damage most of the time.
+But from the outside observer, I'm sure it looks pretty silly that I'm just futilely doing an attack into their guard for no damage most of the time.

 ## The switch stance mixup game against a better defender

-More advanced players will know that the options from switch stance aren't quite so safe as they initially appear.
-The defender can duck while using the universal low parry on a switch 3 to knock the attacker on the ground and do a moderately damaging combo to the attacker.
-At the same time, the defender can also duck switch 1 and then launch the attacker into the air for a big combo.
+More advanced players will know that the options from switch stance aren't quite so safe as I've laid them out here.

+* The defender can duck while using the universal low parry on a switch 3 to knock the attacker on the ground and do a moderately damaging combo to the attacker.
-Switch 4 is also risky for the attacker because a defender can jab the attacker in the air for much more damage.
+* The defender can also duck switch 1 and then launch the attacker into the air for a big combo.
+* The defender can convert a jab interrupt on a switch 4 into a float combo for more damage.

 <iframe
   src='https://gfycat.com/ifr/revolvingunselfishbushsqueaker?autoplay=0'